tjumyk/tjumyk.github.io/about.md

 ## EDUCATION

 2017.2 - Now
-: PhD (Computer Science), School of Computer Science and Engineering, University of New South Wales, Australia
+: PhD Candidate (Computer Science), School of Computer Science and Engineering, University of New South Wales, Australia

 2014.7 - 2016.9
 : Master of Information Technology, School of Computer Science and Engineering, University of New South Wales, Australia